 IX.
-But if any Brother so far misbehave himself as to render his Lodge uneasy, he shall be twice duly admonish'd by the Master or Wardens in a form'd Lodge; and if he will not refrain his Imprudence, and obediently submit to the Advice of the Brethren, and reform what gives them Offence, he shall be dealt with according to the By-Laws of that particular Lodge, or else in such a Manner as the Quarterly Communication shall in [61] their great Prudence think fit; tor which a new Regulation be afterward, made be afterwards made.
+But if any Brother so sar misbehave himself as to render his Lodge uneasy, he shall be twice duly admonish'd by the Master or Wardens in a form'd Lodge; and if he will not refrain his Imprudence, and obediently submit to the Advice of the Brethren, and reform what gives them Offence, he wall be dealt with according to the By-Laws of that particular Lodge, or else in such a Manner as the Quarterly Communication shall in their great Prudence think fit; for which a new Regulation may be afterwards made.

-X. The Majority of every particular Lodge, when congregated, shall have the Privilege of giving Instructions to their Master and Wardens, before the assembling of the Grand Chapter, or Lodge, at the three Quarterly Communications hereafter mentioned, and or the Annual Grand Lodge too; because their Master and Wardens are their Representatives, and are supposed to speak their Mind.
+X. The Majority of every particular Lodge, when congregated, shall have the Privilege of giving I structions to their Master and Wardens, before the estembling of the Grand Chapter, or Lodge, at the three Quarterly Communications hereafter mentioned, and of the Annual Grand Lodge too; because their Master and Wardens are their Representatives, and are supposed to speak their Mind.

-XL All particular Lodges are to observe the same Usages as much as possible; in order to which, and for cultivating a good Understanding among FREE MASONS, some Members out of every Lodge shall be deputed to visit the other Lodges as often as shall be thought convenient;.
+XI.
+All particular Lodges are to observe the same Ufiges as much as possible; in order to which, and for cultivating a good Understanding among FREE MASONS, some Members out of every Lodge shall be deputed to visit the other Lodges as often as shall be thought convenent.

 XII.
-The Grand Lodge consists of, and is form'd by the Masters and Wardens of all the regular particular Lodges upon Record, with the Grand-Master at their Head, and his Deputy on his Left-hand, and the Grand-Wardens in their proper Places, and must have a Quarterly Communication about Michaelmas, Christmas, and Lady-Day, in some convenient Place, as the Grand-Master shall appoint, where no Brother shall be present, who is not at that time a Member thereof, without a Dispensation; and while he stays, he shall not be allowed to vote, nor even give his Opinion, without leave of the Grandlodge ask'd and given, or unless it be duly ask'd by the said Lodge.
+The Grand Lodge consists of, and is form'd by the Masters and Wardens of all the regular particular Lodges upon Record, with the Grand-Master at their Head, and his Deputy on his Lest-hand, and the Grand-Wardens in their proper Places; and must have a Duarterly Communication about Michaelmas, Christmas, and Lady-Day, in some convenient Place, as the Grand-Master shall appoint, where no Brother shall be present, who is not at that time a Member thercos, without a Dispensation; and while he stays, he shall not be allowed to vote, nor even give his Opinion, without leave of the Grand-Lodge ask'd and given, or unless it be duly ask'd by the said Lodge.

-All Matters are to be determin'd in the Grand-Lodge by a Majority of Votes, each Member having one Vote, and the Grand-Master having two Votes, unless the said Lodge leave any particular Thing to the Determination of the Grand-Master, for the Sake of Expedition.
+All Matters are to be determin'd in the Grand-Iolge by a Majority of Votes, each Member having one Vote, and the Grand-Master having two Votes, unless the taid Lodge leave any particular Thing to the Determination of the Grand-Master, for the Sake of Expedition.

 XIII.
-At the said Quarterly Communication, all Matters that concern the Fraternity in general, or particular Lodges, or single Brethren, are quietly, sedately, and maturely to be disoursed of and transacted: Apprentices must be admitted Masters and Fellow-Craft only [62] Here, unless by a Dispensation.
-Here also all Differences that cannot be made up and accommodated privately, nor by a particular Lodge, are to be seriouily consider'd and decided: And if any Brother thinks himself aggrieved by the Decision of this Board, he may appeal to the annual Grand-Lodge next ensuing, and leave his Appeal in Writing, with the Grand-Master, or his Deputy, or the Grand-Wardens.
+At the faid Quarterly Communication, all Matters that concern the Fraternity in general, or particular Lodges, or fingle Brethren, are quietly, fedately, and maturely to be discoursed of and transacted: Apprentices must be admitted Masters and Fellow-Craft only here, here, unless by a Dispensation.
+Here also all Differences, that cannot be made up and accommodated privately, nor by a particular Lodge, are to be seriously consider'd and decided: And if any Brother thinks himself aggrieved by the Decision of this Board, he may appeal to the annual Grand-Lodge next ensuing, and leave his Appeal in Writing, with the Grand-Master, or his De-

-Here also the Master or the Wardens of each particular Lodge shall bring and produce a List of such Members as have been made, or even admitted in their particular Lodges since the last Communication of the Grand-Lodge: And there shall be a Book kept by the Grand-Master, or his Deputy, or rather by some Brother whom the Grand-Lodge shall appoint for Secretary, wherein shall be recorded all the Lodges, with their usual Times and Places of forming, and the Names of all the Members of each Lodge, and all the Affairs of the Grand-Lodge that are proper to be written.
+Here also the Master or the Wardens of each particular Lodge shall bring and produce a List of such Members as have been made, or even admitted in their particular Lodges since the last Communication of the Grand-Lodge: And there shall be a Book kept by the Grand-Master, or his Deputy, or rather by some Brother whom the Grand-Lodge shall appoint for Secretary, wherein shall be recorded all the Lodges, with their usual Times and Places of forming, and the Names of all the Members of each Lodge, and all the Affairs of the

+Grand-Lodge that are proper to be written.